Slyu333/3D-bounding-boxes-on-Shelf-Detection-Deep-Learning/README.md

     *   **This is the main execution script.**
     *   It automatically iterates through all `.bag` files in the specified directory.
     *   It processes the video stream frame-by-frame, calculates 3D coordinates, draws bounding boxes with annotations, and saves the final results as `.mp4` videos.

+*   **Cell 6 (Custom Training Workflow )**
+    * Demonstrates the end-to-end process of training a **custom YOLOv8 model**.
+    * Includes the workflow of extracting frames, annotating data via **Roboflow**, and fine-tuning the model.
+    * *Note:* This section serves as a technical demonstration of the training pipeline.
+The detection performance of the custom model is currently limited **due to the small size of the labeled dataset**, but the training logic is fully functional.